-Whilst you continue to work employer contributions of 10% of your Salary will continue after age 67, subject to superannuation law.
+Whilst you continue to work, your employer contributions will continue after age 67, subject to superannuation law.

 Between ages 67 and 75, personal contributions are only allowed if you are employed for at least 40 hours in any period of 30 consecutive days in the financial year to which the contribution relates.